gp-micro/glori/README.md

 ## *Paired-end version: under construction!*

+Please note that this README is not yet updated to reflect the paired-end version of the workflow, which is a work in progress.

 ## Credits

 This repository is little more than a [Snakemake](https://snakemake.readthedocs.io/en/stable/) wrapper for the following repositories (as well as some related scripts):